-- If the pressure is too high, the propane system's performance and safety will be affected. - If the pressure is too low, the appliances will not operate correctly.
+- If the pressure is too high, the safety and performance of the propane system will be affected. - If the pressure is too low, the LP appliances will NOT operate correctly.

 If your RV is equipped with the automatic two-stage regulator, with both cylinders full of propane, turn the lever on the regulator towards the cylinder you wish to use first.
 This will now be the supply cylinder and the other the reserve.